OpenMobileAlliance/githubpages-doc-guidelines/content/en/structure.md

 This section describes the structure and the components of the [lwm2m.openmobilealliance.org](https://lwm2m.openmobilealliance.org/) website.

 ## Website Structure
-The image below depictres the website structure for [lwm2m.openmobilealliance.org](https://lwm2m.openmobilealliance.org/).
+The image below depictures the website structure for [lwm2m.openmobilealliance.org](https://lwm2m.openmobilealliance.org/).

 * Header
 * Pages